26 Sep 2016

 Commenting: remember “WHY, not WHAT”

 As a general rule of thumb, don't use comments to describe what a piece of code does.
-If it's not clear from reading the code itself, you should try to simplify it until the meaning is obvious.
+If you can't tell this by reading the code, you should figure out a simpler approach.

 Add comments when you want to explain why you did something.
 That way, maintainers won't have to spend time trying to figure out what you were thinking when you wrote it.